apipops/apipops/README.md

 ## 👋 Hi there

 My name is **Apolline Vast** and I am a student at [42 School](https://42.fr/) and a graduate from ESCP Business School.\
-I embarked on my coding journey at 42 and I finished the Core Curriculum in February 2024.
+I embarked on my coding journey at 42, in the November 2022 Piscine.
+I finished the Core Curriculum in February 2024.

 ## 🚀 My progress at 42